-This somewhat ties into magnification but should be listed separately.
-The sensitivity of the thermal detector will determine how far away it can actually pick up thermal radiation.
-You want something farther than you plan to hunt optimally.
-This allows you to scout with your scope and even watch your target approach as you wait for that perfect shot.
+Range is similar to magnification, but it should be discussed separately.
+The sensitivity of the thermal detector will determine its range.
+You want a range that is longer than your hunting area.
+The extra range allows you to scout with your scope and even watch your target approach.

-Some rifle scopes will have ranges out past 1000 yards but a more modest scope will be in the 300-500 range.
-Either will usually be acceptable to most hunters.
-You really don’t need to shoot more than a couple hundred yards after dark anyway for safety reasons.
+Some rifle scopes will have ranges of more than 1000 yards.
+A more modest scope will have a range of 300-500 yards.
+The smaller ranges will usually be acceptable to most hunters.
+Because of safety concerns, you really shouldn't shoot more than a couple hundred yards after dark anyway.

-The overall toughness of any outdoor product should always be a factor.
-It will have to contend with dust, rain, fog, occasional rough treatment, and anything else the environment wants to throw at it.
-Getting something that will last is a paramount concern.
-A warranty is also a plus and comes with many units.
+The overall toughness of any outdoor product is always an important factor.
+The scope has to contend with dust, rain, fog, the occasional rough treatment, and many other environmental factors.
+Getting something that will last for years is crucial.
+Purchasing a product with a warranty should also be a main concern.

 A thermal vision scope is a high-tech and quite sensitive piece of equipment.
-They will always need to be treated with some care.
-You aren’t going to get one that you can beat around like your grandpa’s shotgun but you can get something that will do the job in adverse conditions.
-Be cautious of low-end scopes and their ability to hold up over time, you need to get your money’s worth out of a thermal scope.
+They will always need to be treated with care.
+You aren’t going to get one that you can beat up like your grandpa’s shotgun.
+But with the right durability the scope will be able to be used in adverse conditions.
+Be cautious of low-end scopes.
+Their durability will likely be less.
+You want a product that gives you your money’s worth.

-Being high-tech, that means there are a lot of extras that can be packed into a thermal scope.
-These can be the simple things like changeable reticles all the way up to video recording.
-Every brand has its niche and some offer very advanced options.
+A lot of extras can be packed into a thermal scope.
+These can be simple things like changeable reticles all the way to video recording.
+Every brand has its niche.
+Some will even offer very advanced options.
 You can get thermal scopes with rangefinders, inclinometers, and GPS.
-It’s even very common to get a thermal scope with Bluetooth or Wi-Fi to help with recording.
+It’s even very common to find thermal scopes with Bluetooth or Wi-Fi.